This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 Terracotta pots for indoor plants are one of my favorites.
 When plants are repotted into terracotta pots from plastic pots, they recover quickly!

-Let your plant soil dry up between waterings, then give it vigorous soaking till the water drains out into the saucer.
+Let your plant soil dry up between waterings, then vigorously soak until the water drains into the saucer.
 You can discard the accumulated water in the catch tray after an hour.

 Pilea Peperomioides plant grows quickly, which necessitates feeding.
-It is important to get this right, I use a half-diluted liquid fertilizer to fertilize my every two weeks between Spring and Fall and once a month during the winter.
+To get this right, I use a half-diluted liquid fertilizer to fertilize my every two weeks between Spring and Fall and once a month during the winter.

-Consider adding an Epsom salt solution (magnesium sulfate) twice a year – in Spring and Fall.
+Consider adding an Epsom salt solution (magnesium sulfate) twice yearly – in Spring and Fall.

 Repotting Pilea / Chinese Money Plants